springernature/frontend-playbook/performance/font-loading.md

 Our recommendation is that you use a [system font](https://css-tricks.com/snippets/css/system-font-stack/) instead of a webfont.
 System fonts are extensively tested, incur no performance penalty, and are produced with legibility in mind.

-If a webfont is needed then close collaboration between User Experience and Accessibility specialists should be sought to ensure the webfont chosen is satisfactory from both typographic and accessibility perspectives.
+If you need a webfont, then close collaboration between User Experience and Accessibility specialists should be sought to ensure your chosen webfont is satisfactory from both typographic and accessibility perspectives.

 ## Implementation
 We do not prescribe a particular implementation.
 Each team should determine which implementation is best suited for them.
 However, before selecting an implementation a team should be mindful of our working practices such as: